 It is of utmost importance that the tools you have in use are integratable together.
 You shouldn’t have to jump to do a ton of manual work on multiple platforms when you could utilise the collected data easily across at least most of them.

-In a company identification software case you should be able to integrate the information to your CRM, it’s a no-brainer.
+In a company identification software case, you should be able to integrate the information into your CRM, it’s a no-brainer.
 You should also be able to use the data for campaign audiences across all different ad platforms.
 You should be able to create effective audiences for your email campaigns.
 You should be able to personalise website experiences with this data.
 You get the drill.

 You should be able to do a lot of things with the data, without needing to hassle with a lot of different software to get it done.

 Integrating the company identification tools you’ll also be enabling sales to benefit from this information.
 Not just that a company has been identified and this information gets updated to the CRM record, but also all the activities taken, discussions had on the website, everything.

 Integrations enable better cross-functional collaboration and it is crucial for marketing and sales.
 We only succeed together, after all.

 Building step 5: Converting soft and hard leads

 If we’re defining leads, we need to admit that a person visiting your website isn’t a lead per se.
 It’s a website visitor with a reason of visiting your website.
 It’s a soft lead at best.

 Then we have the consentfully self-converted leads, who have given us some kind of a sign that they want us to be in touch with them; they filled a form, they converted through a chatbot, the list goes on.